-1.8.
-Net "Mass" or Net "Weight." - The term "net mass" or "net weight" means the weight [NOTE 1, page 21] of a commodity excluding any materials, substances, or items not considered to be part of the commodity.
+- 1.8.
+Net "Mass" or Net "Weight."
+The term "net mass" or "net weight" means the weight [NOTE 1, page 21] of a commodity excluding any materials, substances, or items not considered to be part of the commodity.
 Materials, substances, or items not considered to be part of the commodity include, but are not limited to, containers, conveyances, bags, wrappers, packaging materials, labels, individual piece coverings, decorative accompaniments, and coupons, except that, depending on the type of service rendered, packaging materials may be considered to be part of the service.
 For example, the service of shipping includes the weight of packing materials.

-NOTE 1: When used in this law, the term "weight" means "mass."
-(See paragraph V. and W. in Section I., Introduction, of NIST Handbook 130 for an explanation of these terms.)
+(Added 1988) (Amended 1989, 1991, and 1993) - 1.9.
+Random Weight Package.
+A package that is one of a lot, shipment, or delivery of packages of the same commodity with no fixed pattern of weights.
+(Added 1990) - NOTE 1: When used in this law, the term "weight" means "mass."
+(See paragraphs V. and W. in Section I., Introduction, of NIST Handbook 130 for an explanation of these terms.)
 (Note added 1993)